Singapore Permanent Residence (PR) Schemes

 The Foreign Artistic Talent Scheme is an initiative launched by the National Arts Council and Immigration and Checkpoints Authority of Singapore to attract foreign artists with exceptional talents to immigrate to Singapore.
 These artists should have had formal training and a well established reputation for their crafts.
 These crafts include fine art, photography, dance music, theatre, literature and film.

-- Received formal training in the field of specialty
+- Received relevant training/education in their field of practice

-Under the PTS scheme, an applicant’s spouse and children who are under 21 years old may be allow to apply for permanent residence too.
+Under the PTS scheme, an applicant’s spouse and children under 21 years old may apply for permanent residency as well.

 There are factors to consider when applying for permanent residence status: